AndreasHeger/CGATReport/doc/Running.rst

 :ref:`r-ggplot` renderer.

-Note that this requires that the notebook is running on the same server on which :ref:`sphinxreport-test` was executed.
+Note that this requires that the notebook is running on the same server on which :ref:`cgatreport-test` was executed.

 .. _Debugging: